Tobi-De/cjvrmanager/README.md

     python manage.py set_victims_aggression
     ```

+7. Create an environnement variable set like this: DEBUG="True"

-2. Start the development server with `python manage.py runserver`
+8. Start the development server with `python manage.py runserver`

-3. Visit http://127.0.0.1:8000 to visit the WebApp.
+9. Visit http://127.0.0.1:8000 to visit the WebApp.